streamnative/apache-pulsar-grafana-dashboard/README.md

 ## Details

-This Grafana Docker Image contains following built-in dashboards for different components in an Apache Pulsar cluster.
+The Grafana Docker Image contains the following built-in dashboards for different components in an Apache Pulsar cluster.
 These dashboards are:

 - *Overview*: This renders the overview health of a Pulsar cluster.
-- *Messaging Metrics*: This renders the metrics related to Pulsar messaging (e.g. producers, consumers, msg backlog and such).
+- *Messaging Metrics*: This renders the metrics related to Pulsar messaging (e.g. producers, consumers, msg backlog and so on).
-- *Proxy Metrics*: This renders the metrics related to Pulsar proxies if you have run proxies in your Pulsar clusters. _This doesn't apply to a Standalone cluster._
+- *Proxy Metrics*: This renders the metrics related to Pulsar proxies if you have run proxies in your Pulsar clusters. _This doesn't apply to a standalone cluster._
 - *Bookie Metrics*: This renders the metrics related to Bookies. _This doesn't apply to a Standalone cluster since a Pulsar standalone doesn't expose bookie metrics._
 - *ZooKeeper*: This renders the metrics related to ZooKeeper cluster.
-- *JVM Metrics*: This renders the jvm related metrics of all the components in a Pulsar cluster (e.g. proxies, brokers, bookies, and etc).
+- *JVM Metrics*: This renders the jvm related metrics of all the components in a Pulsar cluster (For example, proxies, brokers, bookies, and so on).

-System metrics are rendered in *Node Metrics* dashboard and some portions in *Overview* dashboard.
+System metrics are rendered in the *Node Metrics* dashboard and some portions in *Overview* dashboard.<!--what's the meaning?-->
 The system metrics used by these dashboards are collected by Prometheus [Node Exporter](https://github.com/prometheus/node_exporter).
-So you have to configure each pulsar machine to run node exporter and also configure your Prometheus to scrape the metrics from node exporters.
+So you have to configure each pulsar machine to run node exporter, and configure your Prometheus to scrape the metrics from node exporters.

 ## Build Your Own Image (Optional)

-If you'd like to customize and build your own dashboard image, you can do as following:
+To customize and build your own dashboard image, issue the following command:

 ```bash
 make